Masudyee/science-facts-hub-2/README.md

 The mushrooms that pop up on the surface are just the tiny "fruiting bodies" of a massive network.
 Underground, a vast web of root-like filaments called **mycelium** connects everything together, allowing it to function and grow as a single, continuous organism.

 ---
+## 🌌 Science Facts Hub - Phase 2 (Day 12+1) / Day 13

+"Two things are infinite: the universe and human stupidity; and I'm not sure about the universe." — Albert Einstein

+Welcome to Day 13!
+Today, we are blasting back into deep space to look at an invisible cosmic monster that is so massive, it challenges our understanding of the universe.

+---

+### 🕳️ The Largest Known Black Hole: Phoenix A

+We often think of black holes as large, but **Phoenix A** takes the concept of size to a whole new terrifying level.
+It is currently classified as a "stupendously large black hole" (SLAB).

+- **Location:** Situated at the heart of the Phoenix Cluster, about 8.5 billion light-years away from Earth.
+- **Mass:** It has a mind-boggling mass of **100 billion times** that of our Sun!
+To put that in perspective, it is roughly 24,000 times more massive than the black hole at the center of our own Milky Way galaxy.
+- **The Event Horizon:** The diameter of its event horizon (the point of no return) is estimated to be around **590 billion kilometers**.
+That is nearly 100 times the distance from the Sun to Pluto!

+**How big is that really?**
+If you placed Phoenix A at the center of our solar system, it would swallow all the planets, Pluto, and the entire Kuiper Belt instantly, with room to spare.
+It is so large that scientists believe it couldn't have formed from a single collapsing star; it must have been growing since the very beginning of the universe.

+---